What I Keep Witnessing In This Work

 This is the part I keep witnessing over and over again.

-The very patterns that once protected someone can later become the reason life feels heavy to inhabit.
+The strategies that once helped someone survive can eventually become the very thing that makes life feel heavy to inhabit.

-People move through life carrying pressure they cannot explain.
+People move through life carrying pressure they cannot fully explain.

 They wake up exhausted before the day has even begun.